 Knowing How to Stop Worrying Is Essential

 When we look at how to stop worrying, we can attack it from two directions.
-We can take preventative measures, to help reduce the likelihood that we’ll feel worried.
-We can also make a plan to help manage our worries when we’re in the heat of the moment.
+We can take preventative measures to help reduce the likelihood that we’ll feel worried.
+And we can make a plan to help manage our worries when we’re in the heat of the moment.

 How to Stop Worrying In the Moment